Shopify Marketing Guide: A 30-minute marketing plan for Shopify stores

 Before POPSMASH, Gabe was a Director at GoDaddy and founded two startups.
 He was also a Marine Corps Captain, serving in Iraq and Afghanistan.
 He lives with his wife and two kids on Cape Cod, MA.

-Launch an AI quiz on Shopify in 5 minutes.
+Launch an AI quiz on Shopify in 60 seconds.

 Help customers buy to increase sales & grow email subscribers.